dotnet/roslyn/docs/compilers/CSharp/Definite Assignment.md

 ### Definite assignment of structs across assemblies

-The compiler previously had a bug where it did not consider private fields of reference type inside structs to participate in piecewise definite assignment of variables of that struct type.
+The compiler previously had a bug where it did not consider private fields of reference type inside structs as participating in piecewise definite assignment of variables of that struct type.
 For example,

 ```C#